Great to have you with us on an unstoppable roll, the Excellence in Broadcasting Network in El Rushbow on Friday.

 Hey, Rush.

-Well, I'm I'm with Porter Gosh.
+Well, I'm with Porter Goss.

-He is looking forward to the investigation on this leak because he said this is sensitive information, and he wants to know who leaked it because it's secret.
+He is looking forward to the investigation on this leak because he said this is sensitive information and he wants to know who leaked it because it's secret.

-So I can't wait for it just like Porter Goss.
+So I can't wait for it, just like Porter Goss.

 Well, I'll tell you who else can't wait for it.